anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 --- abstract

-This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the (stateful) TLS Circuit proxy between Pledge and Registrar with a stateless or stateful DTLS Circuit proxy which is called the constrained Join Proxy.
-The Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar that is not a mesh neighbor of the Pledge.
+This document extends the constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI) onboarding protocol by adding a new network element, called the constrained Join Proxy.

-Like the BRSKI Circuit proxy, this Join Proxy eliminates the need of Pledges to have routeable IP addresses before enrolment by utilizing link-local addresses.
-Use of the Join Proxy also eliminates the need of the Pledge to authenticate to the network or perform network-wide Registrar discovery before enrolment.
+This element acts as a circuit proxy for User Datagram Protocol (UDP) packets.
+The goal of the Join Proxy is to help new devices ("Pledges") securely onboard into a new IP network using the cBRSKI protocol.
+It is easily extendible to support other UDP-based onboarding protocols.
+The Join Proxy functionality is designed for use in constrained networks, including IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) based mesh networks in which the onboarding authority ("Registrar") may be multiple IP hops away from a Pledge.
+Despite this, the Pledge only needs to use link-local UDP communication to complete cBRSKI onboarding.
+Two modes of operation are defined, stateless and stateful, to allow implementers to make different trade-offs between resource usage, implementation complexity and security.

 --- middle